Discover Japan's excellence on this trip through Tokyo, Kanazawa, Kyoto, Hiroshima and Osaka

 4. We are tapping into the booming hostel scene in Japan.
 In Tokyo, Osaka and Kyoto, you won't be staying in twin share hotels, but rather they'll be cool hangouts with shared facilities.
 Please note you may stay in mix-gender dorms in the hostels.

-6. It is essential you pack light and compact for rail travel in Japan.
-From May 2020 there will be size restrictions for luggage on Shinkansen trains.
-Luggage over 160-250cm may require an additional 1000 JPY oversize luggage fee per train journey.
+5. It is essential that you pack light and compact for rail travel in Japan.
+There are size restrictions for luggage on Shinkansen trains.
+Luggage from 160cm to 250cm may require an additional JPY1000 oversize luggage fee per train journey.
 Luggage over 251cm will NOT be permitted on the Shinkansen trains at all.
-Please notify your tour leader at your Welcome Meeting if your luggage is over 160-250cm so they can make the necessary arrangements.
+Please notify your tour leader at your Welcome Meeting if your luggage is from 160cm to 250cm so they can make the necessary arrangements.

-7. Renovation works on Miyajima's famous floating torii gate started in June 2019.
+6. Renovation works on Miyajima's famous floating torii gate started in June 2019.
 During the renovation works, the torii gate is covered up under a partially transparent scaffolding.
 Furthermore, a bridge is being built on the left side of the gate (when viewed from the shrine) to aid the renovation works.
-A date for the completion of the renovation works has not been set yet, but the works are expected to take at least one year.
+A date for the completion of the renovation works has not been set yet.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information